sorrek/sorrek-salesforce/README.rst

 Setup
 =====

-In order to use any of the methods included in this library, users will need to pass through a sf connection object using the `Simple Salesforce Python library <https://pypi.org/project/simple-salesforce/>`__.
+In order to use most of the methods included in this library, users will need to pass through a sf connection object using the `Simple Salesforce Python library <https://pypi.org/project/simple-salesforce/>`__.
 Please refer to their documentation on how to establish a Salesforce connection.

 Furthermore, some of the methods will require users to pass through a sql connection object using either a `SQLAlchemy <https://pypi.org/project/SQLAlchemy/>`__ or `psycopg2 <https://pypi.org/project/psycopg2/>`__ connector.